Sertraline (sir-tra-leen) hydrochloride

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- headache, dizziness, shakiness, muscle stiffness or weakness, decrease or loss of touch or other senses
+- headache, dizziness, shaking or tremors, unusually overactive, muscle stiffness or weakness, decrease or loss of touch or other senses, sleepiness, drowsiness, impaired concentration

-- dry mouth, increased sweating, feeling sick, diarrhoea, indigestion, vomiting, stomach pain
+- dry mouth, nausea, feeling sick, diarrhoea, indigestion, vomiting, stomach pain, constipation

 - weight increase or loss

 - increased or decreased appetite

 - vision disturbance

 - menstrual irregularities, sexual dysfunction including impaired sexual function in males difficulty in passing urine, or increased frequency